shanielh/broccoli-swig/README.md

         return tree;
     };

-Currently there is no support for layout because of [broccoli-filter #1 issue](https://github.com/joliss/broccoli-filter/pull/1).
+Currently the support for extend/include is limited, Because of [broccoli-filter #1 issue](https://github.com/joliss/broccoli-filter/pull/1).
+If you want support in extend/include, You can specify "filename" which swig will use to get relative paths :

+    var swigOptions = { context : { locals : { what : "World"}, filename : "src/file_that_doesnt_exists.swig" } };